usmanahsan2114/admin-spotify/README.md

 **Security Features:**
 - ✅ JWT authentication with strong secret (32+ chars in production)
-- ✅ Role-based access control (Admin, Staff, Demo)
+- ✅ Role-based access control (Superadmin, Admin, Staff)
 - ✅ Store isolation (all queries filtered by `storeId` from token)
 - ✅ Password hashing (bcrypt with salt rounds 10)
 - ✅ Input validation (express-validator on all endpoints)